-Visa: Valuation and Growth Paradox
+Visa: Valuation And Growth Paradox

 Figure 2 - Author’s back-to-back quarterly revenue growth figure on a percentage basis from FY2015 through FY2017 quarters

-Forget About EPS, P/E and PEG Numbers
+Forget About EPS, P/E And PEG Numbers

 I’m taking the revenue position in this analysis as this is the true measure of business activity and growth.
 EPS, P/E and PEG can all be misleading in different ways and easily be financially engineered via share buybacks.
 Visa raised guidance for EPS of growth to 20% for the FY2017.
 While this is ostensibly great, without revenue growth it’s meaningless.

-Looking at the revenue numbers we can see that aggregate growth has come in at only 2.33% through 9 months of FY2017.
+Looking at the revenue numbers, we can see that aggregate growth has come in at only 2.33% through 9 months of FY2017.
 This stock has appreciated 27% YTD, is richly valued and possesses a lofty premium relative to other large-cap growth stocks.
-However, looking at the most recent quarter-over-quarter comparisons and the first 9 months of FY207 (Q1, Q2 and Q3 2017) there was virtually no growth in overall revenue.
+However, looking at the most recent quarter-over-quarter comparisons and the first 9 months of FY207 (Q1, Q2 and Q3 2017), there was virtually no growth in overall revenue.

 |